f5devcentral/f5-agility-labs-sslviz/docs/class3/module2/lab5.rst

 Elastic IP Addresses
 --------------------------------------------------------------------------------
-Scroll down in the left panel menu to find and click on **Elastic IPs**.

-Confirm that the following resources were created:
+Click on **Elastic IPs** from the left panel menu and confirm that the following resources were created:

    .. image:: ./images/aws-ec2-eip.png
       :align: left